Edit Page

 1. Provision a Virtual Machine

-• In the Azure Portal, create a VM with 500 MB of RAM
+• In the Azure Portal, create a VM with 500 MB of RAM, and copy and paste your public key.

 • Go to Networking, and open port 3000